liangwang0734/xenon/README.md

 ### XENON: A matriX-based dispErsioN relatiON solver for plasma physics
 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.3497597.svg)](https://doi.org/10.5281/zenodo.3497597)

 XENON is a collection of matrix-based plasma dispersion relation (DR) solvers written in Python 3.
+Currently, electrostatic/electromagnetic multifluid plasmas, and electrostatic kinetic plasmas are supported.
 The algorithms are extended from [[1]] and [[2]] pioneered by Dr. Huasheng Xie.

 <img src="demos/images/bump-on-tail.png" align="right"
      title="Bump-on-tail instability" width="300">
-For a quick taste of the flavor, following is a snippet to compute the DR for the Bump-on-tail instability:
+For a quick taste, following is a snippet to compute the DR for the Bump-on-tail instability:
 ```python
 species = np.array([
     # parameters of each species